Madrid

 A new study, carried out by the company American biotech 23andMe, reveals a genetic risk factor that influences the probability that an individual will experience loss of smell or taste as symptoms of covid-19.
 The finding is published today in the journal

-«Nature Genetics»
+«Nature Genetics».

-According to the authors of the work, the genetic locus –a specific place where a gene or other DNA sequence is located on a chromosome– located in the vicinity of the UGT2A1 and UGT2A2 genes is associated with an 11% increase in the probability of developing any of these symptoms after SARS infection- CoV-2.
+According to the authors of the work, the genetic locus –a specific place where a gene or other DNA sequence is located on a chromosome– located in the vicinity of the UGT2A1 and UGT2A2 genes is associated with an 11% increase in the probability of developing any of these symptoms following SARS infection- CoV-2.

 Loss of smell or taste are hallmark symptoms of the coronavirus; however, not all infected individuals experience them, and the mechanisms responsible are unclear.